Lora DiCarlo Osé 2 review: Amazing blended orgasms come at a very literal price

 - Still relatively loud

-- On the pricier end of sex toys
+- At the more expensive end of the sex toy price scale

 Lora DiCarlo Osé 2: Design

 As with other Lora DiCarlo devices, Osé 2 comes in a white and yellow box, with a yellow storage pouch, magnetic USB charging cable and instruction manual.